 Hello.
 I’m a copywriter.

-So this page is the simple version.
-A clear, no-jargon guide to what a copywriter actually does in advertising—so the next time you meet one in the wild (and not behind a brief—I’ll get to that), you’ll know exactly what they mean.
+A clear, no-jargon guide to what a copywriter actually does in advertising—so the next time you meet one in the wild (and not behind a brief), you’ll know what they mean.

 Print: